Cry, the Beloved Country (1995 film): Music

 The score was composed by veteran English composer John Barry, who dedicated it to Nelson Mandela.
 It has been described by film score reviewer Christian Clemmensen of Filmtracks.com as "one of Barry's last truly enjoyable efforts."
-Barry, who had previously composed music for such African themed films as Zulu (1964), Born Free (1966), and Out of Africa (1985), used predominantly western musical styles to complete the score.
-The music is notable for referencing themes from Barry's previous work on Zulu, augmenting the original warlike compositions into a somber piano theme for travel scenes.
+Barry, who had previously composed music for such African-themed films as Zulu (1964), Born Free (1966), and Out of Africa (1985), used predominantly western musical styles in the score, which is notable for referencing themes from Zulu, translating the original warlike compositions into a somber piano theme for travel scenes.
+The score was performed by the English Chamber Orchestra and recorded in Studio One at the EMI Abbey Road Studios, London.

 The film also features the song "Exile" by Enya.

-The music was performed by the English Chamber Orchestra and recorded in Studio One at the EMI Abbey Road Studios, London.

 Filming

 The film was shot on location in KwaZulu Natal, Cape Province, and at Gauteng, South Africa.

 Reception

 Cry, the Beloved Country received a mostly positive response from critics and holds an 85% "Fresh" rating from the review aggregator Rotten Tomatoes.

 Online critic James Berardinelli gave the film four out of four stars, and described the performances of Harris and Jones as "superb," concluding "Rarely does a motion picture touch the heart so deeply, with no hint of artifice or manipulation."
 Stephen Holden of The New York Times also wrote favorably of the film, commenting "In a moment as transcendent as it is risky, the screen erupts with a volcanic emotion that cuts through the prevailing high-minded contemplation.
 Why risky?
 Because movies have become so invested in the unleashing of violent emotion and the escalation of hostility, that expressions of restraint, reconciliation and forgiveness can easily be read as corny cop-outs.
 Cry, the Beloved Country is not corny, and it doesn't cop out."

 Conversely, Roger Ebert of the Chicago Sun-Times had a less positive view of the film, giving it only two and half out of four stars, and commenting, "The film has genuine qualities.
 Its photography and tone evoke a South Africa that is indeed beloved by its inhabitants ('If the climate and the landscape were not so beautiful, we would have had a revolution 50 years ago,' Paton is said to have observed).
 The performances by Jones and Harris have a quiet dignity, suitable to the characters if not reflecting a larger reality.
 But the film contains little that would have concerned the South African censors under apartheid. [...]
 Cry, the Beloved Country reflects a sentimentality that motivates many people, but it fails as a portrait of what it used to be like in South Africa, what happened and what it's like now."